 Things to Keep In Mind When Selecting Engagement Ring Insurance

 When you are selecting engagement ring insurance you want to consider how your ring is being valued.
 Oftentimes when you add the ring onto your existing policy (renters or homeowners) the value you paid for the ring (or its documented appraised value) is what will be returned to you in the case of a claim.
-However, with jewelry insurers, they typically use annual Insurance Value Adjustment (IVA).
+However, with jewelry insurance companies, they typically use annual Insurance Value Adjustment (IVA).
 This is where the value of your ring is adjusted with the market so that the value matches what it would actually cost to replace your ring.
 This means that your premium will also adjust annually based on how the ring is valued.
 IVA is often optional but is a good tool for making sure you can actually replace the ring with the same value should something happen and you need to file a claim.
+Remember the ring’s value is based on how big the stone is (expect a 2 carat stone to be more expensive than a 1-carat diamond ring), what metal it’s made out of, etc.

 So, Is It Worth It to Insure Your Engagement Ring?

 Engagement ring insurance is relatively simple to get and can help repair and replace your ring.
 Ultimately, it is up to you to determine whether the annual expense can be accommodated by your income.
-However, you must also keep in mind the value of the ring and what it would cost to replace it.
+However, you must also keep in mind the value of the ring and its replacement cost.
+Aside from your engagement ring, you can also insure other pieces of jewelry that you may receive even after you’ve gotten married, like traditional anniversary gifts each year.

 While having additional jewelry insurance is always a safer option, you should also be aware of any coverage your jeweler offers.
 For example, all 12FIFTEEN rings come with a Manufacturing Warranty.
 This means that for the lifetime of your ring, if there is a manufacturing defect with your setting, we will repair or replace your ring free of charge.
 With reassurance that your jeweler will honor manufacturing defects along with additional insurance coverage, you can wear your ring confidently knowing it’s fully protected.
 While there are numerous insurance providers you can turn to, we’ve had first-hand experience with Jewelers Mutual and the comprehensive policies they offer.